 The Palm Beach Poetry Festival is pleased to announce it will offer three fellowships that provide full workshop tuition and lodging in Delray Beach for the upcoming 14th Annual Palm Beach Poetry Festival, January 15-20, 2018.
 The fellowships are offered to open the festival workshop doors widely to qualified poets and to insure the festival’s workshops provide enriching experiences through working with poets from a wide variety of cultures.

 The three fellowships are: the Palm Beach Poetry Festival African American Fellowship; the CantoMundo Palm Beach Poetry Festival Fellowship; and the Kundiman Palm Beach Poetry Festival Fellowship.

 Each fellowship recipient will be an outstanding poet who will benefit from, and contribute to participation in the workshop.
 A writing sample, letter of introduction, and description of need are an integral part of the application and selection process.
 Fellowships applications are now open.
 For details, please visit the links below to each for specifics, details and to apply.
-The deadline to apply for these fellowships is November 10, 2017.
+The deadline to apply for these fellowships has been extended to November 26, 2017.